 Little known facts of the Lotus Tower

-• When it was unveiled it was South Asia’s tallest tower, costing over $100 million.
-As for funding, 80% of which has been funded by China under the controversial Belt and Road Initiative (BRI).
+• When the tower was declared open, it was South Asia’s tallest tower, costing over $100 million.
+As for funding, China allocated 80% of the initial estimate.
+This project came under China’s controversial Belt and Road Initiative (BRI).

 • Sri Lanka and China signed the Lotus Tower agreement in 2012 under the Chinese government’s ambitious Belt and Road Initiative (BRI) to build the highest TV tower in South Asia, with China National Electronics Import and Export Corporation (CEIEC) being the general contractor.

-• Though the tower was partially constructed minus the intended infrastructure, President Maithripala Sirisena decided to open the structure to the public on September 16th, 2019.
+• President Maithripala Sirisena decided to open the partially constructed tower to the public on September 16th, 2019, despite missing infrastructure.

 • The project, which began in 2012 under the then-president Mahinda Rajapakse, faced numerous delays amid funding issues.